-As a marketing leader, data-driven management is essential to mobilize and motivate your team.
+Data-driven management is essential to mobilize and motivate a well-oiled marketing team.
 Equip yourself with actionable strategies, technology recommendations, and budgeting trends in TrackMaven’s 2017 Marketing Leadership Survey.

-Studies show that when marketing is aligned with other functional units, businesses see faster revenue growth and higher profitability.
-With all of this discussion and evidence, surely marketing leaders are aware of the importance of alignment as a business driver?
+Studies (and common sense) tell us that when marketing is aligned with cross-functional teams, businesses see faster revenue growth and higher profitability.
+With all of this evidence, surely marketing leaders are aware of the importance of alignment as a business driver?

 Our research says otherwise.
-In fact, there are three major ways that misalignment undercuts the efficacy of today’s marketing leaders.
+In fact, there are three major ways that misalignment sabotages the performance of even the most adept marketing leaders.

 1. Marketing leaders are not aligning incentives with goals around driving sales.

 Not surprisingly, marketers say their top objective is to increase sales.
 However, when it comes to compensating their marketing teams, only about 23 percent of marketing leaders compensate based on revenue or closed business.

 Clear expectations (and incentives) are critical to motivate any human being.
 By failing to tie sales objectives to team compensation, marketing leaders are setting disjointed expectations and sowing the seeds for a demotivated workforce.